Menachem and Dafna Sharon

 The activities of the Bricha movement demanded resourcefulness, decisiveness, cunning, and improvisation and mostly, courage and the ability to take risks.

-In order to lead convoys of Jews through the border passes and to bring them to their destination, Menachem went back and forth between Czechoslovakia and Poland until he knew all the border personnel in depth.
+In order to lead convoys of Jews through the border crossings and to bring them to their destination, Menachem went back and forth between Czechoslovakia and Poland until he knew all the border personnel in depth.
 He was so immersed in his role that at times he actually forgot that he was travelling with forged papers.
 The Czechoslovakian authorities turned a blind eye on numerous occasions and assisted in the transport of the convoys.
 Even so, the border between Poland and Czechoslovakia was patrolled by armed Polish guards who terrorized the region and endangered the Iives of the refugees.

 The communist leadership became increasingly entrenched in Poland, and in February 1947 the Poles closed the borders, permitting only a very restricted number of Jews to leave.
 In March, members of the Bricha movement were apprehended in Poland, and so from March to August Menachem worked alone and was responsible for both sides of the border crossing, the Polish and the Czechoslovakian.